the energy charter

 - We will support customers facing vulnerable circumstances.

-Business will be required to self-assess against a maturity model and publish a plan for improvement against the Charter Principles.
-An independent Accountability Panel will evaluate disclosures and publish a report setting out finding and recommendations for each business and the industry as a whole.
+The Energy Charter’s Independent Accountability Panel will evaluate disclosures and publish a report setting out findings and recommendations for continuous improvement for each business and the industry as a whole.
+The Panel’s 2021 report will be available in December 2021.